Leonardo Express - Our Favourite Way to Get from Fiumicino Airport to Rome (2025)

-The Leonardo Express train is our favourite way to get from Rome Fiumicino Airport (FCO) into the city.
+The Leonardo Express is our favourite way to get from Rome Fiumicino Airport (FCO) into the city.
+If you’re wondering how to get from Fiumicino to Rome quickly and easily, this non-stop train is the perfect choice.

-It’s hard to imagine anything more straightforward—no traffic, no hassle, just a direct, comfortable ride straight to Termini Station in the heart of Rome.
+It’s hard to imagine anything more straightforward—no traffic, no hassle, just a direct, comfortable ride straight to Rome Termini Station, right in the heart of the city (👍 Our must-do’s in Rome!).

-On this webpage, we’re sharing exactly what we learned by taking Leonardo Express, including where to board the train, how often it runs, how to buy tickets and a few tips we wish we knew ahead of time.
-Here are some of our favorite ways to explore Rome. 💥 See 12 Rome Tours on Sale Now!
+On this page, we’re sharing everything we learned from our experience taking the Leonardo Express, including where to board the train, how often it runs, how to buy tickets, and a few helpful tips we wish we knew before our trip.

 Our favourite way to reach Rome — the Leonardo Express train at Fiumicino Airport station, waiting at the platformThe Leonardo Express train is our top choice for getting from Fiumicino Airport to Rome Termini (fast and easy)

-How long does the Leonardo Express take from Fiumicino Airport to Rome Termini?
+How long does the Leonardo Express take from Fiumicino Airport to Roma Termini?

 What we love the most about Leonardo Express trains, is the journey from Fiumicino Airport to Rome takes only 32 minutes, with no stops in between (the distance is around 30 km).